SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 The site design information panel can be invoked by a site owner at any time to see what site designs have been applied to the site (and their script details) as well as to apply new or updated site designs.

-> [!NOTE]
-> The site design information panel started rolling out to Target Release customers in December 2018 - and will complete WW rollout in early 2019.

 When the actions in the scripts are completed, SharePoint displays detailed results of those actions in a progress pane.

 ![Site Design Information Panel](images/site-design-information-panel-applied-site-designs.png)